rabcanj/udacity3/README.md

 #### Create Grader with sudo permissions

 1. Run `sudo add user grader`
-1. Enter password for grader, I used: ovvidowa
+1. Enter password for grader, I used: ovviodwa
 1. Run `sudo visudo`
 1. Add there the following line: `grader  ALL=(ALL:ALL) ALL`
 1. Now you can switch from root to grader with the following command: `su - grader`